-Every federally funded transportation improvement and project phase should be approached as an opportunity to create safer, more accessible roadways for all users.
-Project phases include planning, programming, design, right-of-way acquisition, construction engineering, reconstruction, and operations as well as any change to transportation facilities within street rights-of-way such as capital improvements, re-channelization projects, and major maintenance.
+Every federally funded transportation improvement and project phase should be approached as an opportunity to create a safer, and more accessible transportation system for all users.
+Project phases include planning, programming, design, right-of-way acquisition, construction engineering, reconstruction, and operations, as well as any change to transportation facilities within street rights of way such as capital improvements, re-channelization projects, and major maintenance.